truefoundry/cognita/README.md

 > Remember to deactivate the virtual environment when you're done working with RAGFoundry by simply running deactivate in the terminal.

-# 🚀 Quickstart: Running RAG Locally
+# :rocket: Quickstart: Running RAG Locally

 Following are the instructions for running the RAG application locally without any additional Truefoundry dependencies